The DMEE Trace Tool

 As you know, the user can’t see into the processing of the output file in DMEE but only inputs (structures) and outputs (files).
 We opened the process of generation with the DMEE Trace Tool.

 The user can mark certain nodes or the whole tree as “to be traced”.
-The selected nodes or the whole tree extensive log in XML format (Trace Log) is generated simultaneously with the output file.
+For the selected nodes or the whole tree, an extensive log in XML format (Trace Log) is generated simultaneously with the output file.
 When the process of file creation ends, Trace Log will be stored in the database, but we didn’t stop here.

 We created the separate transaction with code “dmee_trace_aba”, which implements a graphical user interface that interprets the XML Trace Log.
-Because this approach Trace Log can be presented to the user in an interactive and intuitive form-factor.
+Because of this approach Trace Log can be presented to the user in an interactive and intuitive form factor.

 Enabling the DMEE Trace Tool

-You enable the new tracing functionality like the breakpoint.
 Enter the DMEE tree in display or change mode and right-click the node that you want to analyze.
 Trace functionality will be enabled for the node you selected as well as for all predecessors above it in the node hierarchy.
-This ensures that the user receives all contexts in case, for example, condition fails in one of the predecessors.
+This ensures that the user receives the whole context in case, for example, a condition fails in one of the predecessors.

 In both cases described, “tracepoint” is valid for 5 days for the user who set it.

-You can set the Trace Point for single node (left) or for the whole tree (right).
+You can set the Trace Point for a single node (left) or for the whole tree (right).

-As soon as the user enables the node or the tree with a tracepoint, Trace Log is being created together with file generation regardless of integration or tree type.
-In the other words, it does not matter if the tree is executed as a part of Payment Medium Workbench, DMEE Test Tool or other process.
+As soon as the user enables the node or the tree with a tracepoint, Trace Log is created together with file generation regardless of integration or tree type.
+In the other words, it does not matter if the tree is executed as a part of Payment Medium Workbench, DMEE Test Tool, or another process.

 The Initial Screen

 The Initial Screen contains all the Trace Logs stored in the database.
-User can display certain Trace Log by selecting it and clicking on glasses icon in the toolbar of the application.
-User can also perform deletion of Trace Logs as well as importing Trace Log from the other system.
+Users can display a certain Trace Log by selecting it and clicking on the glasses icon in the toolbar of the application.
+Users can also perform deletion of Trace Logs as well as import Trace Log from the other system.

-Table records themselves containing general data about stored Trace Logs like Tree ID, Tree Name, when the log was generated, who triggered the engine run, and identification about the origin of the Trace Log.
+Table records themselves contain general data about stored Trace Logs like Tree Type, Tree Name, when the log was generated, who triggered the engine run, and identification of the origin of the Trace Log.
 Trace Log can either be generated right on the current system – “S” or it can be uploaded externally – “E”.